 Bryan Ehrlich has over 33 years of experience in the electrical utility industry as a distribution and manufacturers representative focusing on metering solutions.
 He has been a Director of Sales: Mid West at Utilismart since 2017 working with closely with utilities to help them understand and convert their data into decisions.
 Prior to working for Utilismart he worked alongside several manufacturers including Honeywell/Elster, GE, ABB and Eaton advancing solutions to improve how utilities serve their customers.
 He has presented the idea of leveraging data to improve utility customer service, operations and planning at Colorado REA, Wyoming REA, OAEC and other regional engineering and metering conferences.
 He also serves on the Boards of Poudre Valley REA and as Vice President of Rocky Mountain Electric Metering Association

 Topic: Leveraging AMI Data for Improved Grid Performance

 Utilities are now considering how their AMI data is being utilized and how they can maximize it beyond Meter-to-Cash to accelerate the returns on their existing AMI investments.
 AMI data provides more than Meter-to-Cash information about your utility.
 Many utilities have deployed AMI systems.
-Unlocking the data to leverage the full potential is the key to accelerate ROI.
+Unlocking the data to leverage its full potential is the key to accelerating ROI.
 Municipals and Cooperatives are collecting terabytes of data from their advanced grid systems.
 Mining AMI data for voltage issues, outage/blink, over/under loaded assets, and tamper/diversion issues.
 Turning data into decisions needs to be leveraged to save operational costs, align grid improvement plans, and drive ROI.
 This session will help utilities realize that they can turn their AMI data into meaningful and actionable data-driven decisions.
 It will also take a closer look at multiple real business cases to help utilities jump-start the return on their AMI investments.